cowboyai/cim-start/vhosts/x86/readme.md

 When building equipment, we already know what we are putting into the system.
 We simply create a digital version of that specification we can use for programming.

 ### What to collect:
-  - Unique ID (asset tag, service tag or similar)
+  - Unique IDs (serial number, asset tag, service tag and similar)
   - CPU
   - Memory
   - BIOS Type (legacy or UEFI)